 Ponti (186 m a.s.l)

 The origins of the village date back to pre-Roman times; some historical information indicates that it was founded at the same time as the neighbouring town of Acqui Terme – the Roman Aquae Statiellae.
 The name Pontum was given to the village during the Roman domination, it derives from the bridges that the Romans built on the tributaries of the Bormida river during the construction of the Via Aemilia Scauri.
 You can still admire one of its milestones (Antonina column) dating back to the second century AD preserved under the portico of the Town Hall.
 Worth visiting: the ruins of the castle of the Marquises del Carretto and the parish church of the Assunta.
-The main event is the historic Polentone Festival, held every year on the last Sunday of April.
+The main event is the historical Polentone Festival, held every year on the last Sunday of April.

 For further information you can contact the Town Hall: 0144 596142

 Situated on the border of the Alto Monferrato, it is characterized by steep woody hillsides and eroded marly badlands that are breaking up with a great number of fossils re-emerging back to the surface.
 Worth visiting: the fourteenth-century tower of San Fermo; nearby the tiny Romanesque church of San Fermo and the parish church of San Nicolao.